guidance-guarantee-programme/pension_guidance/content/guaranteed_income.md

 {::calculator id="guaranteed-income" /}

+## How an annuity is calculated

+How much income you get each year from an annuity depends on things like:

+- how much you had in your pension pot when you bought the annuity
+- your age
+- whether you want the income to increase each year
+- whether you want the annuity to pay out to someone after you die
+- your health and lifestyle

+You may have to pay administration fees.

+If the insurance company you bought your annuity with goes bust the [Financial Services Compensation Scheme](/protection) will cover you in full.

+## Tax

+If you decide to buy an annuity you can still take up to 25% of your pension pot tax free as cash.
+This doesn’t use up any of your Personal Allowance – the amount of income you don’t pay tax on.

+You could then buy an annuity with the other 75%.

+You [pay tax on income from an annuity](/tax), just like you do on your salary.
+This is because when you’re paying into your pension you get tax relief on your contributions.

+^If you take the 25% tax-free lump sum you must buy an annuity with the rest or use one of the [other pension options](/pension-pot-options).^

 ## Types of annuity

 There are lots of different types of annuity and you can shop around – you don’t have to buy one from your current pension provider.